NobpasinTumdee/quick-wallet/README.md

 ordinary expense in its own month — this month's spending carries one chunk while the card's balance carries the whole amount still owed to the bank.
 Every existing aggregate (budgets, the trend chart, the Sankey) is right for free as a result.

+**Goals move no money.** A sinking fund is a *label on cash you already have*: funding one writes no Transaction, touches no wallet, and changes no balance.
+It is the only feature here that adds a figure without adding a row, and that is the point — if funding a goal wrote an expense, the money would leave your net worth for a purchase you have not made, your savings rate would collapse the month you started saving, and every budget would count the transfer as spending.
+The Goals screen derives what is left as `spendable cash − Σ saved`, and lets that go negative rather than flooring it: over-committing is a real state, and hiding it behind a cheerful zero removes the only signal that the plan and the balance have drifted apart.

 **Budgets** can be a fixed amount or a percentage.
 A percentage resolves against the first available of: the budget's own base override → Settings → monthly income →